Basil Blackshaw: Career

 His home and studio was in County Antrim by Lough Neagh.
 He became well known for his country scenes including landscapes, farm buildings and horses, painted in an expressionist style.

 He was initially acclaimed for his mastery of traditional approaches to painting.
 He continued to develop as an artist, becoming most highly regarded for his very loose gestural application of paint and a very distinctive and subtle use of colour.
 His paintings of such sports as horse racing and boxing made him particularly popular, but Blackshaw was also a talented portrait painter.
 Blackshaw trained greyhounds for around twelve years with moderate success.

 Blackshaw's paintings are often figurative in form, but with a non-naturalistic palette which re-balances the composition in an expressionist, even abstract, way.
 His themes are very Irish and often rural; greyhounds, Irish Travellers, and the landscape.
 He also produced portraits including those of the playwright Brian Friel, novelist Jennifer Johnston, Nobel Peace Prize winner John Hume, and the poet Michael Longley.
 He has also designed posters for Derry's Field Day Theatre Company.

 Blackshaw held a joint exhibition with Martin MacKeown at the Council for Encouragement of Music and the Art's Donegall Place gallery in 1952.
 In the following year three of Blackshaw's paintings were accepted for show at the Young Contemporaries Exhibition in London.
 Blackshaw's work was also shown at the inaugural show of the Association of Past Pupils and Staff at the Belfast College of Art in 1954 alongside T P Flanagan, Colin Middleton and Violet McAdoo.

 He received his first solo show at the Belfast Museum and Art Gallery in January 1955 where he showed 36 paintings.
 In the following year Blackshaw showed in a solo exhibition of 48 monotone paintings and drawings at the Council for Encouragement of Music and the Arts gallery in Belfast where he was to return for a further show in 1961.
 The Arts Council of Northern Ireland presented a mid-career retrospective of his works in 1974.
-Amongst his many group shows were Four Ulster Painters at the Arnolfini Gallery, Bristol in 1965, and at the Watergate Gallery in Washington in 1974.
+Amongst his many group shows were Four Ulster Painters at the Arnolfini Gallery in Bristol in 1965, and at the Watergate Gallery in Washington in 1974.
 He also showed at Rosc '88 in Dublin.
-In 1985 a fire destroyed his studio and many works within.
+In 1985, a fire destroyed his studio and many works within.
 He also battled alcoholism and won.